Probation – Violations or Early Termination

 I WANT OFF PROBATION.
 EARLY TERMINATION OF PROBATION ATTORNEY

 If you are currently on Probation (or Community Control) and you want to get an attorney to file a motion to terminate your probation EARLY (or to convert community control to regular probation), please give us a call!
-For an Orange County Felony case, the standard fee is just $450.00 (flat fee, costs included), with Misdemeanor probation being only $375.00 (flat fee, costs included).
-Please note: unless you have completed ALL your sentence requirements you will likely not get it granted.
+Probation violations start at $1,500 and range to $5,000 to represent.
+Please note: unless you have completed ALL your sentence requirements, you will likely not get it granted.
 We can file for your early termination before the halfway point of your probation, but you greatly enhance your chances of success by waiting until your halfway point (or very close to it).

 Let’s get started now!
 Call us for a FREE consultation or if you just need more information.
 To get started: we need 1) proof or confirmation of completion of all your sentence requirements, 2) your probation officer’s email address or phone#, and 3) your fee.
 The Motions usually take about 20 days.
 If you have a current or prior violation(s) while on that probation, you are NOT forbidden from making the motion, but it does lower your chances of success (depending on the violation and how many).